JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ```

+*Note: If you change the input values and encounter a bug, it is not necessary to call every method again.
+For example, if you provided an incorrect `amount` when attempting to call the `mintTokens` method, you already have a token, a colony, and the colony is set as the token owner, so you would comment out steps 3, 4, and 6 and use your colony address for `getColonyClientByAddress`.*

 ## Step 1: Open Wallet

 First, you will need an instance of your Ethereum wallet, which you can get with [purser-software](/purser/modules-@colonypurser-software/).
 We recommend using a wallet that you strictly use for testing.